Why You Shouldn’t Overlook Other Financing Options Just Because Your Business Received a PPP Loan

 With invoice factoring, you can move beyond PPP loans and build financial credibility.

-PPP loans are a gap-filler that help fill an immediate need, but factoring fuels business growth.
+PPP loans are a gap-filler that helps fill an immediate need, but factoring fuels business growth.
 Small businesses that leverage factoring can use it to secure volume discounts on supplies and offer customer-friendly payment terms that build relationships.
 That means your business grows stronger over time and your financial credibility increases.

 Explore Accounts Receivables Funding with a Leading Factoring Company

-In addition to invoice factoring’s universal benefits, Charter Capital helps small businesses thrive with low rates, transparent pricing, no long-term contracts, same day funding, and personalized service.
+In addition to invoice factoring’s universal benefits, Charter Capital helps small businesses thrive with low rates, transparent pricing, no long-term contracts, same-day funding, and personalized service.
 To find out how factoring fits in with your business funding needs, get a complimentary quote from Charter Capital.

 Co-founder and Executive Manager at Charter Capital with a history of 28 years working in the financial services industry.
 Skilled in Cash Flow, Leveraged Finance, Factoring, Mergers & Acquisitions (M&A), and Structured Finance.
 Strong business development professional with BA from The University of Texas at Austin and MBA of International Business from University of South Carolina.